How a robot could be your next surgeon

 C. Mglee.
 A da Vinci Surgical System at Addenbrooke’s Treatment Centre during the 2015 Cambridge Science Festival.
 Reference Source

-The Open Medscience Blog is a platform for medical professionals to discuss aspects of diagnostic imaging.
-The Open Medscience Blog Articles are the opinions of the author(s) and not necessarily those of the Journal of Diagnostic Imaging in Therapy.You Are Here: Home » da vinci » robotic surgical systems
+The Open Medscience Blog is a publishing platform for healthcare professionals to discuss aspects of medical imaging modalities and therapy including the areas of radiology, ultrasound, CT scanning, MR imaging, nuclear medicine and radiation therapy.You Are Here: Home » da vinci » robotic surgical systems